GoogleCloudPlatform/gke-managed-certs/README.md

                       path: key.json
                 ```
 1. Configure your domain example.com so that it points at the load balancer
 created for your cluster by Ingress.
-Note that if you add a CAA record to restrict
+If you add a CAA record to restrict the CAs that are allowed
-the CAs that are allowed to provision certificates for your domain, Managed Certificates
+to provision certificates for your domain, note that Managed Certificates currently support:
-currently support:
     * [Google Trust Services](http://pki.goog),
     * Let's Encrypt.
 In the future additional CAs may be available and a CAA record may make it impossible